TechHireWorkshops/Getting-Started-With-Python/README.md

 # Getting Started With Python

-Python is an easy-to-learn and temendously popular language.
+Python is an easy-to-learn and tremendously popular language.
 It can be used for just about anything, and is especially well-suited for data science, machine learning, and data scraping.
 Python is also very in-demand in the job market, and learning Python can give you a leg up in your job search.

 ## Installing Python